top of page

 We were delighted to have had the opportunity to offer these programs recently.
 If you are interested in hearing about what Encounter World Religions can bring to your organization, school, or group please reach out to us via encounter@worldreligions.ca

-Participants learned about 5 religions in 5 days through classes and interviews with expert practitioners.
-These programs are very popular and the feedback from attendees has been excellent.
+In this online program, participants learned about 5 religions in 5 days through classes and interviews with expert practitioners.
+These programs are very popular, and the feedback from attendees is been excellent.

 bottom of page